PLA is the most popular type of 3D printing filament. It’s easy to use and produces high-quality prints.

 If you have an automatic leveling tool, simply run a leveling sequence.
 An auto-bed leveling sensor makes it easy to level your print bed.

-Tip: If you’re using an automatic leveling tool such as the BL Touch or CR Touch, it’s essential to set the value of the Z Offset.
+If you’re using an automatic leveling tool such as the BL Touch or CR Touch, it’s essential to set the value of the Z Offset.

-2. Change the Z Offset
+2. Calibrate the Z Offset

 3. Clean the Bed